The Four Noble Truths

 The Five RemembrancesAbhiṇhapaccavekkhaṇa

-Reflect on the inevitability of aging for yourself and others.
-How does this change your priorities?
-Use it to motivate practice and cultivate compassion, not despair.
+Reflect on inevitable aging.
+How does this change priorities?
+Use to motivate practice & compassion, not despair.

-Acknowledge the fragility of health.
-Cultivate well-being now, but don't cling to it.
-Develop mental resilience for times of illness.
+Acknowledge fragile health.
+Cultivate well-being now, but don't cling.
+Develop mental resilience for illness.

-Reflect on the impermanence of relationships, possessions, status, and even your own body.
-Appreciate them now without clinging.
+Reflect on impermanence of relationships, possessions, status, body.
+Appreciate now without clinging.
 Reduces suffering from loss.

-Understand that your intentional actions (kamma) shape your future experiences.
-Focus on cultivating skillful actions (thoughts, words, deeds).
-Take responsibility for your choices.
+Understand intentional actions (kamma) shape future experiences.
+Focus on cultivating skillful actions.
+Take responsibility.

 The Six Stages of Metta